Palestinian Declaration of Independence: Immediate responses in the occupied territories and Israel

 The Unified National Leadership of the Uprising, the coalition (formed of the Palestinian Communist Party, the DFLP, the PFLP, and Fatah) directing the First Intifada, applauded the declaration, describing it as "not a concession with nothing in return, as some believe, but rather a realistic, revolutionary and responsible declaration which puts an end to the Zionist lies about the aims of our triumphant revolution."
-Salim Tamari of the Institute for Palestine Studies has argued that the "main achievement of the UNLU in its first year is that it imposed its own perceptions and initiatives of the mass movement on the external leadership of the PLO," with the declaration of independence representing the peak of the UNLU's influence in its relationship with the PLO leadership in exile, with the PLO leadership subsequently exerting greater and greater influence over the UNLU as the Intifada continued.
-One of the only notable Palestinian factions to oppose the declaration was the recently-founded, anti-UNLU, conservative Islamist group Hamas, who described the declaration as a surrender.
+Salim Tamari of the Institute for Palestine Studies has argued that the "main achievement of the UNLU in its first year is that it imposed its own perceptions and initiatives of the mass movement on the external leadership of the PLO", with the declaration of independence representing the peak of the UNLU's influence in its relationship with the PLO leadership in exile, with the PLO leadership subsequently exerting greater and greater influence over the UNLU as the Intifada continued.
+Scott Macleod of Time Magazine wrote that "certainly the actions represented a victory for Palestinian moderates."

+The only notable Palestinian factions to completely oppose the declaration was the recently-founded, anti-UNLU, conservative Islamist group Hamas, who condemned it as a surrender and "imaginary.
+It is a quick move by some of the Palestinian ranks to steal the fruits of the intifadeh’s victory."
+George Habash, leader of the far-left Popular Front for the Liberation of Palestine (PFLP), had opposed the Declaration during the PNC's deliberations, but afterwards accepted it to maintain the unity of the PLO.
 The blanket curfew was lifted by the Israeli military over the weekend of 18-19 November.
 In the weeks following the declaration, even as no widespread disturbances by Palestinians broke out, the Israeli military continued to escalate operations against the First Intifada, including pre-emptive raids and selective curfews on Palestinian villages, with the aim of "forestalling disturbances" and to "deflate nationalist elements."